csesoc/infrastructure/README.md

 2. (Optional): Rotate all affected secrets.
 If the member leaving goes rogue they will still have access to any unchanged secrets.
 This means they can still access the infrastructure.
 To resolve this any secrets they have had access to should be rotated.
 3. Re-encrypt all the secret files. (`git secret hide -c`)
 4. Remove the user's ssh public key to the authorised_keys in `ssh-access.playbook.yml` and apply the playbook to all hosts in the inventory (`ansible-playbook playbooks/ssh-access.playbook.yml`).
 This will remove access via SSH access to all CSESoc owned hosts.
-5. Remove the user's personal account from all associated services (e.g. [rancher](https://wheatley.cse.unsw.edu.au:7654), [csesoc-website](https://www.csesoc.unsw.edu.au), [csesoc-publications](https://publications.csesoc.unsw.edu.au/), [csesoc-website-media-admin](https://www.csesoc.unsw.edu.au/media-admin))
+5. Remove the user's personal account from all associated services (e.g. [rancher](https://wheatley.cse.unsw.edu.au:7654), [csesoc-website](https://www.csesoc.unsw.edu.au) etc.)
 6. Commit and push all of these changes.

 # Secrets